What Is The Role Of Scar Tissue In The Body?

 When we tear a muscle like our hamstrings, or sprain an ankle, what we actually tear is one or more layers of connective tissue.
 Scar tissue is also connective tissue.
 It’s the kind of connective tissue that the body uses to repair the damaged connective tissue.
 Scar tissue can form on the surface of the skin, when we scrape a knee for example, and it can also form internally, when we damage a muscle, tendon, ligament, or other soft-tissue structure.

 When we tear a muscle, our body cues specific types of cells called fibroblasts, which make the components of connective tissue, to quickly create new connective tissue to repair the tear.
 When each layer of fascia in and around our muscles is originally laid down, the fibers all go in the same direction.
 When we tear connective tissue though, the scar tissue is laid down across the torn fibers in a less organized pattern.
-Scar tissue is laid down in what is often described as a “cross-hatch” type of pattern.
+It is laid down in what is often described as a “cross-hatch” type of pattern.
 This creates the most secure repair of the damaged area.

 How to work with scar tissue

 Although the cross-hatching pattern of newly laid-down scar tissue does a great job of repairing the damaged area, it also creates some tension in that same area when the scar tissue fibers pull the original connective tissue fibers together so they can heal.
 Depending on the extent of the injury or damage to the area, the tension caused by the cross-hatching pattern of the newly laid down tissue can impact range of motion and muscle movement.